sirjoealot/xmrig-setup/README.md

    The script will perform the following steps:
    - Update and upgrade the system
    - Install necessary dependencies
-   - Clone the Xmrig repository
+   - Clone the XMRig repository
-   - Build Xmrig using CMake and Make
+   - Build XMRig using CMake and Make
    - Configure XMRig with the selected pool and wallet address

 4. Once the script completes, you can find the built XMRig executable in the `xmrig/build` directory.